QR (album): Critical reception

+Contemporary reviews

 Upon its release, Gary Blockus of The Morning Call wrote: "Now that Dubrow is gone, Quiet Riot is finally able to showcase its true talent.
 Shortino is a cross between a soulful Robert Plant and David Lee Roth, but in no way is a Kingdom Clone.
 One listen will tell you this is atypical Quiet Riot.
 Dubrow's departure was a gift for this band."
 John C. Evosevic of The Pittsburgh Press wrote: "Shortino possesses an expressive, controlled baritone akin to Whitesnake's David Coverdale, but more raspy.
 He contributes to the songwriting and brings into the band a tougher, bluesier, heavier sound.
 Thankfully gone with Dubrow are the dopey teen anthems.
 This album is a pleasant surprise.
 Although [it] sounds tentative in spots, on the whole it is filled with smart, mature heavy rock."

 Janiss Garza of the Los Angeles Times wrote: "This smoky, moody LP bears little relation to the bold, brash feel imparted by ex-frontman Kevin DuBrow.
 New singer Paul Shortino's passion-soaked vocals surround the melodic, often contemplative songs on this ballad-heavy album."
 Dave Gattinger of The Leader-Post commented: "Quiet Riot is back, and may have found the sound to climb back to the top.
 Shortino has brought some heart and soul in addition to rough and ripping vocals reminiscent of Aerosmith's Steven Tyler."

 Billboard wrote: "Absence of former vocalist Kevin DuBrow is at least partially felt by this once-platinum metal band.
 New vocalist Paul Shortino tries hard, but album's general anonymity - along with songs' lack of pop hooks - does not bode well."
 Barbara Jaeger of The Record commented: "The changes [to the line-up of the band] haven't resulted in any improvement.
 Quiet Riot is still a run-of-the-mill metal band, long on heavy metal cliches and short on originality."